-Within this local procedure, the term First Aider applies to any employee with an Emergency First Aid at Work (1 day) or First Aid at Work qualification (3 days).
+Within this local procedures the term First Aider applies to any employee with an Emergency First Aid at work (1day) or First Aid at work qualification (3days).

-Within the school, First Aid is administered by qualified EFAW staff.
-However, other education staff will intervene, when necessary, whilst waiting for qualified staff to arrive.
+Within the school First Aid is administered by qualified EFAW staff.
+However, education staff will intervene, when necessary, whilst waiting for qualified staff to arrive.